For all Michnas, their relatives, and friends

 Safaricom data bundle for your smartphone

-This article is written for users with prepaid Safaricom or Airtel cards in Kenya, but it may be valid in whole or in part for other, similar tariffs as well.
+This article is written for users with prepaid Safaricom SIM cards in Kenya, but it may be valid in whole or in part for other, similar tariffs as well.
 The instructions and numbers below are for Safaricom.
 For other service providers please check their web sites.